vespa-engine/blog/_drafts/basic-http-tests.md

 ---
 layout: post
-title: Basic HTTP system tests for Vespa
+title: Basic HTTP system tests
-date: '2021-12-10'
+date: '2021-12-08'
 categories: [product updates]
 tags: []
-author: jvenstad, hakon
 image: assets/2021-21-10-vespa-basic-http-tests/screenshot.png
+author: jvenstad hakonhall
 skipimage: true

 excerpt: The Vespa CLI now makes it easy to develop and run system tests for your Vespa application, which can also be used to set up a CD pipeline for the Vespa cloud.